 - Members of their personal Success Network

 - Alerts, Encouragements & Updates (as well as the comments associated with them) that have been explicitly shared with the them

-- Their personal involvement record (requires the use of Campus Labs Engage)
+- Their personal involvement record (requires the use of Anthology Engage)

 - Any message that has been sent to them through the system

 The Peer Advisor role is intended for peer mentors, student office staff, and other employees that should have restricted access to student information.